 Actually, Target disk mode is used to transfer large amounts of data from one Mac to another by connecting through a data cable.

 Fortunately, you can also take advantage of target disk mode and recover data from Mac hard drive.

-To recover data, connect damaged Mac with a working Mac and use the healthy Mac computer to recover data from damaged Mac.
+To recover data, connect the damaged Mac with a working Mac and use the healthy Mac computer to recover data from the damaged Mac.

 In short, you can use Target disk mode only if the problem is related to Mac OS or Mac hardware.
-This is a major grey area where a lot of readers misinterpret.
-Later end up on a wild goose chase thinking that target disk mode can recover data.
+This is a major grey area that a lot of readers misinterpret.
+Later end up on a wild goose chase, thinking that target disk mode can recover data.

 Since it is not possible to recover data in all the scenarios, it is better to use data recovery software.